 The Mandatory Nature of Long-Term Care Planning

-It’s a FACT.....healthcare expenses are one of the few mandatory expenses during retirement.
-Starting with Medicare Part B premiums deducted from social security benefits, or the higher premiums for higher income earners, then potential Medicare Supplement plan premiums included in the staggeringly high out-of-pocket retiree healthcare expenses estimate from Fidelity Investments.
-However, all those premiums, plans, and costs exclude Long-Term Care (LTC), making that a specific planning item that cannot be ignored.
+It’s a FACT.....From the day one receives a paycheck with a FICA deduction until they pass away after having their final Medicare Part B premiums deducted from social security benefits, healthcare is a mandatory expense.
+For some, that could also mean a more significant Medicare premium for higher income earners or the staggeringly high out-of-pocket retiree healthcare expenses project by Fidelity Investments.
+Even worse, all the healthcare-related costs mentioned so far exclude Long-Term Care (LTC), making that a specific planning item that cannot be ignored.

-In a “post-pandemic” world, the advisory community should be giving LTC more serious planning considerations, especially when a large percentage of your clients will need some form of LTC, and too few have planned for it.
-Addressing this topic is a great way to positively impact your clients, and even those “reluctant” to address the matter should implement some kind of formal Long-Term Care (LTC) Planning.
+In a “post-pandemic” world, the advisory community should give LTC more serious planning considerations, especially when a large percentage of your clients will need some form of LTC, and too few have planned for it.
+Addressing this topic is more than another great way to impact your clients positively, and it simply cannot be ignored.
+Even those “reluctant” to address the topic should implement some kind of formal Long-Term Care (LTC) Planning that integrates with a reliance on the following:

 While experience tells you many clients won’t implement an insurance-based LTC Plan, that doesn’t eliminate the reality, risks, or the need for a formal planning component.
 The planning tool to the right can be customized for your firm or practice to help you introduce LTC as a required planning topic as follows...